-Newbury Mortgage Services transfer of equity: q and a’s
+Recently asked questions relating to Newbury Mortgage Services transfer of equity

-- My Newbury Mortgage Services home loan is in joint names with ex, he is agreeable to be removed and let me have the property.
+- My Newbury Mortgage Services mortgage is in joint names with ex, he is agreeable to be removed and put the house in my name alone.
 Newbury Mortgage Services have consented to the transfer of equity to my individual name.
-Do Newbury Mortgage Services write my employer to verify my salary?
+Will Newbury Mortgage Services get in touch with my company to check my salary?

-Information that may be required from your conveyancer is likely to ask about your Newbury Mortgage Services Transfer of Equity
+Information that may be required from your conveyancing solicitor may ask in relation to your Newbury Mortgage Services Transfer of Equity

 Please confirm whether you are receiving any payment as part of the Transfer or Equity and from whom and provide details of the amount?

-Information to consider in in addition to the above Newbury Mortgage Services transfer of equity information :
+Important warnings to consider in conjunction with the above Newbury Mortgage Services transfer of equity information :

 Tax and Legal